-If you have two GPUs in your system, it is possible that Enscape uses the slower one or doesn’t run at all.
-For example, some machines have an Intel onboard GPU, which is not designed for demanding computing applications.
-You have to make sure that Enscape does use your dedicated NVIDIA or AMD graphics card and not your onboard Intel GPU.
+If you have two GPUs in your system you have to make sure that Enscape uses the dedicated NVIDIA or AMD graphics card and not your onboard Intel integrated GPU.

 Please follow these instructions to switch from your onboard graphics to AMD:

-WARNING: On some systems, this step can be harmful and has to be reverted in Windows safe-mode.
+WARNING: On some systems, the following steps may be harmful and can only be reverted via Windows Safe-Mode.

 Your system will now automatically use the second GPU in your system.
 This solution does work for desktop and mobile machines.
 However, if you are using a notebook, you probably want to follow the instructions above, because disabling your Intel HD graphics card can increase your power consumption and therefore reduce your battery time.